520 E. Fremont St.

 Where is it?

-In the Emergency Arts building at the corner of Fremont and 5th, across the street from El Cortez.
+At the corner of Fremont and 5th, across the street from El Cortez.

 What kind of food is served?